tonesharose31/Snacks-Inventory-Web-App-Project/README.md

 The user can add as much item as needed to the Inventory list as desired.

 The user can also add an image for each item being added to the inventory.

+User Must enter all required fields, in order to execute the functions of the app.